sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

 1. Close the **Ports receiving traffic from Internet** page by clicking the **Cross (X) icon** from the top right corner.

-1. Under the Traffic Analytics page, scroll down to **Traffic Distribution** to view the analytics of traffic flows across host, subnet, VNet, and VMSS.
+1. Under the Traffic Analytics page, scroll down to **Traffic Distribution** to view the analytics of traffic flows across the host, subnet, VNet, and VMSS.

     ![tr](/images1/totaltraffic.png)